One of the unique features of Feedback Frames is that the results can consistently be tabulated and compared quantitatively.

 If ratings were instead polarized with almost all tokens split between strong agreement and strong disagreement, then the standard deviation “controversy” will be high, such as 9 out of 10.

-Using the spreadsheet from our templates page is an easy way to make your meeting results clearly prioritized for participant review and for professional client reports.
+Using the Excel spreadsheet from our templates page is an easy way to make your meeting results clearly prioritized for participant review and reporting.